Do I Need A Website Redesign?

 - The most visited pages are usually the ones that lead to high conversion.
 The primary focus of the website redesign companies should be the key sales pages.

 - The least visited pages should be second important.
 Business owners often ask themselves the question of why redesign a website if I’m happy with my sales.
 The answer is because you can do more sales!
 If you improve the least visited pages of your website, your conversion can be even higher.
+For instance, making a redesign you'll improve customer experience.

 While defining the most valuable pages you should do a thorough analysis in Google Analytics and understand what is actually working in your current design and keep it as it is.
 We suggest keeping the best out of your current design and improving the flaws.